shwezhu/shwezhu.github.io/source/_posts/Golang/Basics/002-syntax.md

 ## Defer

 A defer statement defers the execution of a function until the surrounding function returns.
-The deferred call's arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.

 ```go
 func main() {